tais/1.13/FILEFORMAT.md

 Original can be found at http://ja2v113.pbworks.com/w/page/4218367/STCI%20%28STI%29%20format%20description

 # STСI (Sir-Tech's Crazy Image) file format.
-The STСI format is used to store graphical objects of Jagged Alliance 2 game.
+The STСI format is used to store graphical objects of Jagged Alliance 2.
 Every STCI file can hold one or more images, images are stored using either a 16-bit (16bppRGB565) or 8-bit (8bppIndexed) format.
 A 16-bit file holds just one noncompressed image, most of these are located in the LOADSCREENS folder.